Code-Institute-Submissions/online-recipe-cookbook/README.md

 # Data Centric Development Milestone Project #
 This project is an online database for recipes, called Clever Cooking.
 Upon arrival to the site, the user will see a list of top recipes, ordered by the amount of ‘likes’ they have.
-From this home page the user can also search for any existing recipe.
+From this home page the user can also search for existing recipes based on dietary requirements.
 Users can quickly see from a glance the image of the recipe, the name of it, and the number of likes it has.
 You can click on the recipe to get a quick view of it, and then also click ‘View full recipe’, which brings you to the actual page with the recipe on it.
 Once the user clicks on the full recipe, they have the ability to see different aspects such as the Cooking time, the Calories, tools used and the method of cooking.